danielpeter/specfem3d/09_noise_simulations.md

 ### Simulations

 With all of the above done, we can finally launch our simulations.
-Again, please make sure that the `LOCAL_PATH` in `DATA/Par_file` is not globally shared.
+Again, please make sure that the `LOCAL_PATH` in `Par_file` is not globally shared.
 It is quite problematic to have a globally shared `LOCAL_PATH`, in terms of both disk storage and speed of I/O (we have to save the wavefields at the earth’s surface at every time step).

 As discussed in Tromp et al. (2010), it takes three steps/simulations to obtain one contribution of the ensemble sensitivity kernels: